-- the remarketing agents, in consultation with the administrator, with respect to the length of the reset period, the applicable currency (U.S. Dollars, Euros, Pounds Sterling or another currency), whether the interest rate is fixed or floating and, if floating, the applicable interest rate index, the day-count convention, the applicable interest rate determination dates, the interval between interest rate change dates during each accrual period, whether the applicable class will be structured to amortize periodically or to receive a payment of principal only at the end of the reset period, any change in relative priorities with respect to the right to receive payments of principal (if applicable) and the related All-Hold Rate (if applicable); and - the remarketing agents with respect to the determination of the applicable fixed rate of interest or Spread to the chosen interest rate index, as applicable.
+• the remarketing agents, in consultation with the administrator, with respect to the length of the reset period, the applicable currency (U.S. Dollars, Euros, Pounds Sterling or another currency), whether the interest rate is fixed or floating and, if floating, the applicable interest rate index, the day-count convention, the applicable interest rate determination dates, the interval between interest rate change dates during each accrual period, whether the applicable class will be structured to amortize periodically or to receive a payment of principal only at the end of the reset period, any change in relative priorities with respect to the right to receive payments of principal (if applicable) and the related All-Hold Rate (if applicable); and the remarketing agents with respect to the determination of the applicable fixed rate of interest or Spread to the chosen interest rate index, as applicable.

 In the event that a class of reset rate notes is reset to pay (or continues to pay) in a currency other than U.S. Dollars (including during its initial reset period), such class is said to be in foreign exchange mode.
 In such case, the administrator will be responsible for arranging, on behalf of the trust, the required currency swaps to hedge, in whole or in part, against the currency exchange risks that result from the required payment to the applicable reset rate noteholders in a currency other than U.S. Dollars and, together with the remarketing agents, for selecting one or more Eligible Swap Counterparties.
 See "-Foreign Exchange Mode" below.
-In the event that a class of reset rate notes is reset to bear (or continues to bear) a fixed rate of interest, the administrator will be responsible for arranging, on behalf of the trust, the required interest rate swaps to hedge the basis risk that results from the payment of a fixed rate of interest on that class of reset rate notes and, together with the remarketing agents, for selecting currency of a fixed rate of interest on that class of reset rate notes and, together with the remarketing agents, for selecting one or more Eligible Swap Counterparties.
+In the event that a class of reset rate notes is reset to bear (or continues to bear) a fixed rate of interest, the administrator will be responsible for arranging, on behalf of the trust, the required interest rate swaps to hedge the basis risk that results from the payment of a fixed rate of interest on that class of reset rate notes and, together with the remarketing agents, for selecting one or more Eligible Swap Counterparties.
 See "-Fixed Rate Mode" below.
 The Spread will be determined in the manner described below for each reset period.
 See "-Spread Determination Date" below.